deadlyjack/Acode/readme.md

 ## Project structure

 - `src` (directory) contains all raw codes
-- `www` (directory) contains public documents, built javascript and css files, language files and HTML files
+- `www` (directory) contains public documents, built javascript and CSS files, language files, and HTML files
-- `utils` (directory) contains the cli tool to manipulate or add string to all languages easily
+- `utils` (directory) contains the CLI tool to manipulate or add strings to all languages easily

-## Multi language support
+## Multi-language support

 To add new language, create a new file with language code for android (eg. en-us for english) in [`www/lang/`](https://github.com/deadlyjack/code-editor/tree/master/www/lang) directory.
 After adding new laguage also add it to [`src/constants.js -> langList`](https://github.com/deadlyjack/code-editor/blob/master/src/lib/constants.js#L89).